Swinney to those taking shots at his program: "Get it in while you can"

 *Swinney said Clemson and FSU is still a big game.
 "It has been for forever and will be forever.
 So much history between these two.
 It's important to a lot of people."

 *He was asked about the FSU game in 2003 and if he thought the staff would have been fired if they had lost.
-Swinney then told a story, and said the builder of his told him before the FSU game (FSU was ranked No. 3) that if he never got a chance to move into the house due to getting fired, he knew someone that would buy it.
+Swinney then told a story, and said the builder of his house told him before the FSU game (FSU was ranked No. 3) that if he never got a chance to move into the house due to getting fired, he knew someone that would buy it.

 "That made me mad," Swinney said.
 "They might have wanted to fire us, but after 9-4 they didn't have a choice, they had to give us another contract.
 The Swinney's moved into the house and lived there for 14 years."